What Is Ozempic?

 What’s more, your attorney will do all this without any upfront costs to you.
 Mass tort lawyers take cases on a contingency basis, which means their fee is contingent on winning your case.
 They only get paid if you do, which means there is no financial risk to pursuing your rights and demanding justice.

 Are you dealing with debilitating side effects from Ozempic and wondering what to do next?
 The team at Jurewitz Law Group Injury & Accident Lawyers is ready to listen to your story and help you understand your legal options.
-Contact us today, online or by calling (619) 233-5020, for a free consultation with an experienced mass tort attorney.
+Take our quiz to instantly find out if you qualify to file a lawsuit with an experienced mass tort attorney.
 We look forward to meeting you and learning more about your situation.